algobulls/pyalgotrading/docs/strategies/bollinger_bands.md

 # Bollinger Bands

-This is a trading strategy called "Bollinger Bands v2" implemented in Python using the PyAlgoTrading library.
+This is a trading strategy called "Bollinger Bands" implemented in Python using the PyAlgoTrading library.
 The strategy is based on the bollinger bands indicator values.

+Click [here](https://github.com/algobulls/pyalgostrategypool/blob/master/pyalgostrategypool/bollinger_bands.py) to check the strategy code.

 ## Bollinger Bands Indicator
 Bollinger Bands consists of a middle band (typically a 20-day Simple Moving Average) and two bands that represent the upper and lower price boundaries based on standard deviations.
 The bands adjust dynamically with market volatility.